University of Minnesota Administrative Policy

 • will be at least 55 years of age on their last day of regular employment.

-Faculty and academic professionals who participate in this program must reduce their work effort over a period of between one to five years.
-Department leaders have discretion to offer the Program for a period of less than five years based departmental need.
+Faculty and academic professionals who participate in this program must reduce their work effort over a period of between one to five years, as agreed upon by the employee and their unit.
+Department leaders have discretion to offer the Program for a period of less than five years based on departmental need.
+The phased retirement period must be continuous with the exceptions of any leaves permitted by the University.
+A phased retirement agreement of less than one year can be approved under special circumstances.

 1. Medical and Dental Benefits